rara-treks/rara-user/public/assets/policies/human-resource-policy.md

 The scope of our partnerships and the impact of our work may influence the remuneration structure over time.

-By implementing this Homestay Management Training Program, CHN aims to enhance the skills and knowledge of our community members, thereby improving the overall guest experience.
-We recognize that well-trained hosts are integral to the success of our homestay network and are committed to supporting their growth and development.
+By implementing this Training Program, Rara Treks aims to enhance the skills and knowledge of our team members and partners, thereby improving the overall guest experience.
+We recognize that well-trained staff and guides are integral to the success of our trekking operations and are committed to supporting their growth and development.